gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 ## Setup

+1. Open Anaconda Prompt and navigate into project directory `cd path_to_repo`
-1. Run `conda env create` from project directory (this will create a brand new conda environment).
+2. Run `conda env create` from project directory (this will create a brand new conda environment).
-2. Run `activate pytorch-nst-fast` (if you want to run scripts from your console otherwise set the interpreter in your IDE)
+3. Run `activate pytorch-nst-fast` (if you want to run scripts from your console otherwise set the interpreter in your IDE)

 That's it!
 It should work out-of-the-box executing environment.yml file which deals with dependencies.